Equivalent birational embeddings II: divisors: Plane curves

 \begin{definition} An irreducible and reduced curve $C\subset\P^2$ is a minimal degree curve if it is not Cremona equivalent to any curve of lower degree. \end{definition}

 We are ready to put the first brick.

 \begin{lemma} Let $C\subset\P^2$ be a curve of degree $d>1$, with multiplicity set $\{m_i\}$.
-Assume the following \begin{itemize} \item[a)] $m_1> d/3$ \item[b)] $C$ is a minimal degree curve \item[c)] $(S,\overline{C})$ is a model of $(\P^2, C)$, with $\overline{C}\sim\alpha C_0+\beta f$ \item[d)] $\kappa((S,2/\alpha\overline{C})=1$ \end{itemize} Then $\alpha=d-m_1$, $S\iso\F_a$, and the general fibre of $\F_a$ is the strict transform of a line through $p_1$. \end{lemma} \begin{remark} In particular the pair $(\P^2,3/dC)$, as in the statement of Lemma \ref{lem:minimal}, has at most two places of non canonical singularities on $\P^2$.
+Assume the following \begin{itemize} \item[a)] $m_1\geq d/3$ \item[b)] $C$ is a minimal degree curve \item[c)] $(S,\overline{C})$ is a model of $(\P^2, C)$ in the list of Proposition \ref{pro:model}, with $S\neq\P^2$ and $\overline{C}\sim\alpha C_0+\beta f$ \item[d)] $\kappa((S,2/\alpha\overline{C})=1$ \end{itemize} Then $\alpha=d-m_1$, $S\iso\F_a$ and the general fibre of $\F_a$ is the strict transform of a line through $p_1$. \end{lemma} \begin{remark} Let us stress that the pair $(\P^2,3/dC)$, as in the statement of Lemma \ref{lem:minimal}, has at most two places of non canonical singularities on $\P^2$.
 If moreover the places are two then all other singularities are terminal, again the assumption on Kodaira dimension is crucial.
 We would like to thank Alberto Calabri and Ciro Ciliberto for pointing this out to us while we where cruising in wrong directions. \end{remark}

 \begin{proof} Let $\nu:\F_1\to\P^2$ be the blow up of $p_1$.
 Then

 If either $m_2< \frac{d-m_1}2$ or $m_2>\frac{d-m_1}2$ and $m_3<\frac{d-m_1}2$ we produce a terminal model, therefore unique, and the claim is clear.